FamilyMeans Therapist Bios

 Brian Engelen, M.A. is a graduate of Saint Mary's University of Minnesota.
 Brian is working toward his L.P.C.C. licensure.
 Brian has been working in the mental health field for over twenty years, and has experience working with adults, children and families who have experienced trauma, autism, varied mental health diagnoses, and legal and socioeconomic concerns.
 Brian works from a systemic, collaborative, strength-based approach that is mindful of cultural, ethnic and economic concerns.
 He has an eclectic approach that includes psychodynamic and cognitive behavioral techniques with an eye toward how people can use their support system, community resources, mindfulness and newly learned skills to live the kind of life they envision for themselves.
 Brian works out of the Stillwater clinic.

-KARI KELCHER, LMFT (she/her)
+KARI KELCHER, LMFT (She/Her)

-KARI KELCHER, LMFT (she/her)
+KARI KELCHER, LMFT (She/Her)

 Mental Health Therapist, Intern Coordinator